Rome

 If you plan to use Amazon's S3 as a cache, then follow the next three steps:

-• First you need a .aws/credentials file in your home folder.
-This is used to specify your AWS Credentials.
+file in your home folder.
+This is used to specify your AWS Credentials. - Second you need a

-• Third you need a Romefile in the project where you want to use Rome.
-At the same level where the Cartfile is.
+file in your home folder.
+This is used to specify the AWS Region. - Third you need a Romefile in the project where you want to use Rome.
+At the same level where the

 If you just want to use only a local folder as a cache then: